 Jump to the content

-Between exploitation and way out
+Between exploitation and escape

 Working children fight for their rights

-A right to worthy work
+A right to decent work

-In 2016, the law was accepted by Parliament, but a short time later under pressure in particular of the International Labor Organization (ILO) by the highest court of Bolivia again declared unconstitutional.
-The working children in Bolivia are angry, and she makes it even angry that the ILO does not want to listen to the young trade unionists despite numerous inquiries.
-"You will continue to work on the street because it is a question of survival," explains Luz.
-“And it doesn't matter whether there are 1,000 laws that ban child labor.
-They are fighting for their right to work «.
+The law was passed by parliament in 2016, but shortly afterward, under pressure particularly from the International Labour Organization (ILO), Bolivia's highest court declared it unconstitutional.
+Working children in Bolivia are furious about this, and even more infuriated that the ILO refuses to listen to the young trade unionists despite numerous requests.
+"They will continue to work on the streets because it's a matter of survival," explains Luz.
+"And it doesn't matter if there are 1,000 laws prohibiting child labor.
+They are fighting for their right to decent work.".

 A place to be a child